-

 Privacy tip

-Having a clear understanding of how you handle CDR data, including relevant practices, procedures and systems, and other parties you may have arrangements with (such as outsourced service providers or CDR representatives) will assist you to accurately and openly describe to your consumers how you manage CDR data and deal with queries, requests and complaints under the CDR system.
+Having a clear understanding of how you handle CDR data, including relevant practices, procedures and systems, and other arrangements you may have with third parties (such as CDR outsourcing arrangements or CDR representative arrangements) will assist you to accurately and openly describe to your consumers how you manage CDR data and deal with inquiries, requests and complaints under the CDR system.

 Step 2: Develop content, structure and presentation